Greece Athens & Lesbos

 The Athens portion of the program (September, November to end of semester) will use the facilities of College Year in Athens as a home base for courses, library resources, computer labs, and orientation and support.
 The Lesvos portion of the program (October) will be based in a seaside hotel in the village of Thermi.
 The Lesbos sojourn will include hands-on archaeological experience and guided anthropological projects with home visits with local families.
 There will also be a short excursions to the Peloponnese, Crete and Delphi.

 Fulfills the 8-credit international studies general education requirement.
 CLAS courses can be applied to the Classics major or minor, and can also be used in some cases with permission for the History and Religious Studies majors.
-Fulfills the 4 credit Creative Arts General Education requirement.
+CLAS 314 and 252 fulfill the 4 credit Creative Arts General Education requirement.

 4 courses per semester/16 credits